janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 ## Conditional Configuration Update

-Conditional Transactions are useful when a client is interested to make a configuration change, being sure that the server configuration has not changed since the client last inspected it.
+Conditional transactions are useful when a client is interested to make a configuration change, being sure that the server configuration has not changed since the client last inspected it.

-By supplying the latest etag values known to the client in its change requests (edit-config etc.), it can request the server to reject the transaction in case any changes have occurred at the server that the client is not yet aware of.
+By supplying the latest etag values known to the client in its change requests (edit-config etc.), it can request the server to reject the transaction in case any relevant changes have occurred at the server that the client is not yet aware of.

-Unless datastore global locks are taken for potentially long times, even if a client is constantly connected to a device, and even possibly receiving notifications when a server device's configuration changes, there is always a possibility that a change is introduced by another party in the time window between when the client last received an update about the server's configuration until the server executes a configuration change request.
-By leveraging conditional transactions, this race condition can be eliminated efficiently.
+This allows a client to reliably compute and send confiuguration changes to a server without either acquiring a global datastore lock for a potentially extended period of time, or risk that a change from another client disrupts the intent in the time window between a read (get-config etc.) and write (edit-config etc.) operation.

 When a NETCONF client sends an edit-config or edit-data request to a NETCONF server that implements this specification, the client MAY